-Just like our preloader image, text-based loading animation comes with loader effect where the colour turns from one shade to its normal shade, just as shown in the image above.
+Just like our preloader image, text-based Elementor loading animation comes with a loader effect where the color turns from one shade to its normal shade, just as shown in the image above.

 4. Predefined Preloader Animations (Exclusively for The Plus Addons users)

-Predefined preloader animation are exclusive set of 12+ page loading animations from our designers.
-Here you dont have to upload any image or add text, simply just select one of the animation style, and you’re done.
+Predefined preloader animations are an exclusive set of 12+ page loading animations from our designers.
+Here you don’t have to upload any images or add text, simply select one of the animation styles, and you’re done.

 5. Lottie Files Preloader Animations

-They are a great alternative to GIF as you can show a rich animation content in highly reduced file size.
+They are a great alternative to GIFs as you can show rich animation content in highly reduced file size.